 However, we've spotted a new trend emerging.
-Other than the fact that contouring palettes declined in popularity over 2017 (our trusty friend Google told us that), even Dedivanovic has said that it's changed.
-Instead of those thick stripes, we're seeing a much different approach: It's softer, pared back, and more natural.
+Other than the fact that contouring palettes declined in popularity last year (our trusty friend Google told us that), even Dedivanovic has said that it's changed.
+Instead of those thick stripes, we're seeing a much different approach: It's softer, pared back and more natural.

 "The whole clean vibe I've been doing with Kim, I've already started seeing it on social media," Dedivanovic revealed to People.
 "I love a natural, clean look.
 There's something so fresh about it, and also, to do it, it's refreshing—it's not as much work."

 So how do we master this new way of contouring?
-We've found five surefire tricks that will help you achieve the look.
-Not only that, but we'll also tell you what you need to contour your face and cheeks, and whether you need use foundation.
+We've come up with six surefire tricks to help you achieve the look.
+Not only that, but we'll also tell you what you need to contour your face and cheeks and whether or not you need use foundation.
 Keep scrolling to see six simple steps that will make your contour look natural and not OTT.

 #1: Skincare Is Key